kcmeehan/ModelComparison/README.md

 # SmartDetect
 TODO:
--write rest of installation instructions and test on independent system -add links/credits to respective repos
+-write rest of installation instructions and test on independent system

 A user-friendly tool for performing object detection and comparing model performance on an image data set.
+This repo uses yolov3 and reppoints models, implemented in pytorch.
+The yolov3 implementation uses code from https://github.com/eriklindernoren/PyTorch-YOLOv3, a minimal PyTorch implementation of YOLOv3, a model developed by Joseph Redmon and Ali Farhadi (https://pjreddie.com/darknet/yolo/).
+The RepPoints model uses code from  https://github.com/microsoft/RepPoints developed by Ze Yang, Shaohui Liu, Han Hu, Liwei Wang, and Stephen Lin from Microsoft (https://arxiv.org/abs/1904.11490).

 ## 1. Installation